usaid-cs/yesterday-i-learned/canada.md

 1. [If you go to a walk-in clinic, your family doctor gets paid less.](http://www.ctvnews.ca/health/why-your-walk-in-clinic-visits-could-mean-trouble-for-your-family-doctor-and-you-1.2775362)
 1. Telehealth is a triaging service.
 - When Jagmeet Singh won the NDP leadership race, Justin Trudeau became the oldest major party leader at 45 years old.
+- Thomas Chapais on [Je me souviens](https://en.wikipedia.org/wiki/Je_me_souviens): "Yes, we remember.
+We remember the past and its lessons, the past and its misfortunes, the past and its glories," sort of like "lest we forget."
+- UBC has a campus newspaper called [The Ubyssey](https://www.ubyssey.ca/), and no one could top it.
+- Marrying a native [North] American man for tax credit is [not really worth it](http://www.cbc.ca/news/business/taxes/first-nations-pay-more-tax-than-you-think-1.2971040), particularly if for tax credit alone.
+You also have to suffer the consequences of marrying a man (if you are heterosexual).
+Said native man also loses the perpetual tax exemption if he marries a non-native man (or other hipster kins, such as women).
+- Kathleen [O'Day](https://en.wikipedia.org/wiki/Kathleen_Wynne) "0-day" Wynne was the first LGBT premier to sell off Hydro One.